teambit/docs/docs/workspace/03-component-status.md

 Bit shows the state of each component in the workspace' component list using annotations and icons.
 You can also get this data by running the `bit status` command in the terminal.

-> TODO image of the icons and where they are in the UI

-> This document  the terminology used as part of the terminal outputs.

 ## States

 #### Nothing to tag or export